 The Ceres Solution

-As we’ve learned, the geometries of the walipini and geodesic dome greenhouse do not fit all growing climates for their own reasons.
+As we’ve learned, the geometries of the walipini style greenhouse and geodesic dome greenhouse do not fit all growing climates for their own reasons.
 On the other hand, Ceres design considerations like roof angle, insulated metal panels for the east, west and north walls, east/west building orientation and reflective interior north wall ensure that our growers get plenty of sunlight and solar gain year-round – especially those living in more northern latitudes.

 At Ceres we design and engineer a whole system solution that will work for every one of our growers, no matter their climate or weather conditions.
 Not only does this ensure a long-lasting product, but it also ensures lower operating costs for the lifetime of the greenhouse.
 If you’d like more information about greenhouse options specific to your location, budget and growing goals, contact us today.
 A greenhouse expert is waiting to hear from you!